sz3/libmcleece/README.md

 ## C++ API
 It is not (yet?) collected in a single-header, but the core of libmcleece are a handful of header-only C++ libraries.
-These can also be used, though I'm not sure how stable the API is yet...
+These can also be used, though I'm not sure how stable the API is ...